top of page

 Marketing Lamb (or Sheep) Meat

 In past years there has been very little demand for mutton in the U.S., and lamb sales in large markets have been declining for many years.
-The current per capita consumption for lamb meat is less than one-half pound per person per year and many American’s have never even tasted lamb.
+The current per capita consumption of lamb meat is less than one-half pound per person per year and many Americans have never even tasted lamb.

 However, there has been an increase in interest in lamb meat.
 Depending on your sheep-raising goals, lamb sales can be a successful way to augment your sheep production.
-And selling to specialty markets with a high demand for lamb or selling direct to consumers or to chefs in your community are all ways to make a profit with your sheep.
+Selling to specialty markets with a high demand for lamb or selling directly to consumers or to chefs in your community are all ways to make a profit with your sheep.

 If the primary purpose of the sheep flock is for wool or dairy, then obviously, the lamb is a secondary income stream that can help make the primary purpose of the flock more profitable.
 In addition, many small farmers have found that a flock of sheep can be very useful in regenerating grazing pasture-land and often use them in a diversified pasture management scheme.
 If pasture and soil restoration is the primary goal, those farmers typically tend to raise hair sheep — breeds like Katahdin or St. Croix — that don’t require annual shearing.

-When it comes time to selling the lamb, there are several options.
-There is strong demand for lamb in ethnic populations centered around cultural holidays like Greek or Eastern Easter, Passover, Christmas, and Ramadan if direct marketing.
-Lamb is the customary meat for many Christian, Jewish and Muslim traditions.
+When it comes time to sell the lamb, there are several options.
+There is a strong demand for lamb in ethnic populations centered around cultural holidays like Greek or Eastern Easter, Passover, Christmas, and Ramadan if direct marketing.
+Lamb is the customary meat for many Christian, Jewish, and Muslim traditions.

 Chefs are another potential outlet for lamb meat.
 However, the lamb must be slaughtered in a U.S.D.A. inspected and authorized facility to sell to a chef or a wholesale outlet like a grocery store.